michaelrutherford/solus-installer/CONTRIBUTING.md

 * The purpose of the commit should always be clearly defined in the commit message.
 * Don't group together large changes into one commit, break them up into multiple commits.
 * Do not end your commit message with punctuation.
+* Commit messages must not contain references to religion, politics, or other personal beliefs.
 * Never make jokes or use vulgar language in commit messages.

 ## Documentation ##
 * Under no circumstances should documentation contain emoji.
+* Documentation should not contain references to religion, politics, or other personal beliefs.
+* Never make jokes or use vulgar language in program documentation.

 ## Pull Requests ##
 * When making a pull request, make sure all of the rules specified in this file are followed.
 * If your pull request is denied or closed, do not re-open it unless asked to.